helm/helm-2to3/README.md

 ```
       --dry-run            simulate a convert
   -h, --help               help for convert
-      --keep-v2-releases   v2 releases are retained after migration.
-By default, the v2 releases are removed
+      --delete-v2-releases   v2 releases are deleted after migration.
+By default, the v2 releases are retained
   -l, --label string       label to select tiller resources by (default "OWNER=TILLER")
   -s, --release-storage string   v2 release storage type/object.
-It can be 'configmaps' or 'secrets'.
-This is only used with the 'tiller-out-cluster' flag (default "configmaps")
+It can be 'secrets' or 'configmaps'.
+This is only used with the 'tiller-out-cluster' flag (default "secrets")
   -t, --tiller-ns string   namespace of Tiller (default "kube-system")
       --tiller-out-cluster       when Tiller is not running in the cluster e.g. Tillerless
 ```

 ## Install